QR Code Scams in Denver, Colorado

 Latest quishing news, scam reports, and protection tips for Denver residents (population 713,000)

-Denver's booming population growth and expanding EV charging infrastructure have attracted QR code scammers targeting parking, transit, and charging stations across the metro area.
+Denver's booming population growth, expanding EV charging infrastructure, and active outdoor tourism have attracted QR code scammers targeting parking, transit, and charging stations across the metro area.

 Below you'll find the latest news about QR code scams and quishing attacks affecting Denver.
 Stay informed and scan any QR code with susQR before you click — it's free.